fletchjp/MERG-Arduino-Software/fcpp/Readme.md

 src/fcpp_prelude.h  Added copyright and explanation of the need for the file.

 src/fcpp/prelude.h  Added code for MaybeLike test to be used in unjust().
+Also code for EitherLike test.